J-odion/J-odion/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Unity Game Development.
+- 🌱 Front-end React and React Native Developer.

 - 🤔 I’m looking for help with Job Placements and internship openings.

-- 👯 I’m looking to collaborate on Laravel application, Vue application, WordPress Theme dev, Unity 3D and 2D Games.
+- 👯 I’m looking to collaborate on React web applications, React Native Mobile application.

+- 👯 Interested in React meet-ups and Tech events.

+AKA The react evangelist

 📫 How to reach me: [Emmyjaff22@gmail.com](mailto:emmyjaff22@gmail.com)

 <br />

-Hi, I'm [Emmanuel Jafaru], an enthusiatic  self-taught Unity Game Developer and full stack web developer.
-My passion for Game development goes way back into my primary school days where I would pull in Zuma delux game into notepad and edit the colors to make the levels easier to play (smiling face emoji, winks).
-Those days ended qucikly and a whloe lot transpired. but here we are in the hands of Unity after going through React, Laravel, Vue, Angular, and a host of others framework. oh did i forget flutter?.
+Hi, I'm [Emmanuel Jafaru], an enthusiatic  self-taught React web and mobile Developer.
+My passion for codes go way back into my primary school days where I would pull in Zuma delux game into notepad and edit the colors to make the levels easier to play (smiling face emoji, winks).
+Those days ended qucikly and a whloe lot transpired. but here we are in the hands of React.

+I promist to play my part in making the web a more react-ive place

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.